notalenanot/a/README.md

 current weather information.
 The React application located in `my-app/` includes a simple chat UI that calls these endpoints.

+## Network access

+The `/api/joke` and `/api/weather` routes fetch data from external APIs.
+If the server cannot reach the internet these requests will fail and the endpoints will return an error.

 ## Development

 Install dependencies and start the development server: